giogina/SpectraMatcher/documentation/spectra_controls.md

 # Spectra Controls

-This section explains the various ways in which the plot and spectra can be manipulated:
+This section explains the various ways in which the vibronic emission and excitation spectra can be manipulated:
 * [**Moving and scaling**](#moving-and-scaling-computed-spectra) of computed spectra
 * Setting the [**half-width**](#peak-half-width) of computed spectra
 * Applying [**anharmonic correction factors**](#anharmonic-correction-factors) to different vibration types